RSS

 2023

-Growth in exports of fruits and vegetables by 1.8 times to 0.7 million tons
+Export growth of fruit and vegetable products by 1.8 times to 0.7 million tons

 In 2023, Russia supplied about 0.7 million tons of fruits and vegetables to other countries against 0.4 million tons in 2022.
 Thus, we are talking about export growth by almost 1.8 times.
 Such data Rosselkhoznadzor published at the end of March 2024.